appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/concepts/gac-roles.md

 ## Default roles

 Default roles provide standardized permission sets tailored to meet different user's responsibilities within app-building experience on Appsmith.
 They come up with a collection of ready-to-use permissions assigned to roles like administrators, developers, and app viewers, and cannot be modified or removed.
-You can assign these roles to your users based on your desired permission model.
+You can assign these roles to your users if the permissions align with your desired permission model.
 To see the default roles available for your Appsmith instance, toggle the **Default Roles** option on the Roles screen.

  <ZoomImage
     src="/img/GAC-Default-Roles-toggle.png"